dbutz/SchoolSite-Pro-Docs/dataManagement/createData/createAssessor.md

 The best source for housing information is your local County Tax Assessor office.
 Most Tax Assessors maintain a Property Characteristics file, which is available to the public for a nominal fee.

 ## Required Fields:
 1. **TYPE** – a "Text" field.
 It is a description of the type of housing unit contained in the assessor record.
 Be sure to use the same type definitions as discussed in the tract dataset.
+No NULL values or special characters in these fields.

  Suggested "Type" Codes:

  * SFD - Single family Detached